System Design Space

 Fairness

-Round Robin provides a clean baseline if nodes are close in capacity.
+Round Robin gives a clean fairness baseline when nodes are similar in capacity.

 Load Adaptation